 Location: 2012 Woodall Rodgers Freeway, Dallas, TX 75201

-Built over a freeway in the heart of Uptown Dallas, Klyde Warren Park is one of the most impressive urban parks in the country — and kids absolutely love it.
-The Sheila and Jody Grant Children's Park features a 35-foot climbing tower with a slide, a rock-climbing wall, a tree-top lookout, water play features, and a padded surface that's forgiving for tumbles.
-Food trucks line the park on weekends, and the big open lawn is perfect for a post-playground picnic.
+Dallas's most impressive urban park — and kids love it: Built over Woodall Rodgers Freeway in Uptown Dallas, Klyde Warren packs the Sheila and Jody Grant Children's Park with a 35-foot climbing tower, a rock-climbing wall, a tree-top lookout, water play features, and a forgiving padded surface.
+Food trucks line the park on weekends; the big lawn is perfect for a post-playground picnic.

 Parent tip: Arrive before 10 a.m. on summer weekdays to beat the crowds and snag one of the shaded benches near the play structure — they go fast once the food trucks open.